alexcodeberlin/fastFlat/README.md

 # FastFlat

-FastFlat is a web-based real estate platform allowing users to search, favorite, and interact with property listings.
+FastFlat is a web-based real estate platform allowing users to search, favorite and interact with property listings.
 This project is designed with PHP and MySQL, using XAMPP for local development and the Doctrine ORM for database management.

 ## Features